 John Williams has collaborated with many musicians including Julian Bream, Itzak Perlman, Andre Previn, Cleo Laine, John Dankworth and Daniel Barenboim.
 Other musical activities have included the group Sky, collaborations with Richard Harvey, a duo with John Etheridge and the music of Latin America and Africa.
 He recently performed and recorded a DVD with the Palestinian duo Sabil: this is an example of the particular importance to him of the role of the guitar outside the confines of the purely European tradition.

-In 2010 he started his own label, JCW Recordings, beginning with the CD “From a Bird” and this was followed by “Stepping Stones”, “Concerto” and his latest release “On the Wing”.
+In 2010 he started his own label, JCW Recordings, with the latest release being ‘The Flower of Cities’.

 01 Apr 11 Recital April 2011 Cork School of MusicMore info“The best has just got better.
 Two years ago, guitar legend John Williams treated Cork to a performance of otherworldly genius.
 Last Thursday, he somehow went one further….[the]
 Villa Lobos and Brouwer pieces were technically stunning, notably Williams’ rendition of Brouwer’s Valley of Echoes while the Latin-focused second half was all about emotions.
 They could hardly have run any higher.”

 Irish Examiner, 12th April 2011.

 01 Feb 10 Concert February 2010 English Chamber OrchestraMore info“He is the consummate technician and a master of his instrument…in Leo Brouwer’s Guitar Concerto no 6 he made it deceptively simple.
 He displayed unhurried technique.
 He gave an impeccable account of Cavatina – the Deer Hunter.”